sanskriti26-cloud/Employee_Attrition_Analysis_Project/README.md

 3. Provide actionable insights for improving employee retention

 ## Data Understanding
-- The dataset in the project is a sample dataset created by data scientists of IBM for learning purposes.
+- The dataset in the project is a sample dataset created by IBM data scientists for learning purposes.
 - It contains employee-related information such as age, income and job role.
-- The key attributes to be analyzed include:
+- The key attributes analyzed include:
 1. MonthlyIncome
 2. BusinessTravel
 3. OverTime